isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 # Ownership problem

 OK, it seems that `ContinuousQuery` constructor expects something called `ignite::Reference`.
-With a little help of [documentation](https://apacheignite-cpp.readme.io/docs/objects-lifetime) we understand why.
-Ignite wants to know how to treat ownership problem for my listener.
+With a little help of the [documentation](https://apacheignite-cpp.readme.io/docs/objects-lifetime) we can understand why.
+Ignite wants to know how to handle ownership problem for the listener.
 It does not know if it should make a copy or if it should just keep a reference.
-So Ignite provides us with a mechanism to deal with ownership problem and it's called `ignite::Reference`.
+So Ignite provides us with a mechanism to deal with this problem and it's called `ignite::Reference`.
 If some function accepts `ignite::Reference<T>` it means that you can pass instance of a type `T` in one of the following ways:
- - `ignite::MakeReference(obj)` - simply pass `obj` instance by reference.
+ - `ignite::MakeReference(obj)` - simply pass `obj` instance by a reference.
- - `ignite::MakeReferenceFromCopy(obj)` - copy a `obj` and pass a new instance.
+ - `ignite::MakeReferenceFromCopy(obj)` - copy an `obj` and pass a new instance.
  - `MakeReferenceFromOwningPointer(ptr)` - pass pointer.
-You can keep pointer to a passed object but ownership is passed to Ignite meaning Ignite is now responsible for object destruction.
+You can keep pointer to a passed object but ownership is passed to Ignite.
+This means that Ignite is now responsible for object destruction.
  - `MakeReferenceFromSmartPointer(smartPtr)` - pass a smart pointer.
 You can pass your `std::shared_ptr`, `std::auto_ptr`, `boost::shared_ptr`, etc, using this function.
 This is going to work like your ordinary smart pointer passing.

 So let me fix the code above.
-I'm going to pass my listener as a copy because it's small, has no inner state anyway and I don't need to keep reference to it in my application code:
+I'm going to pass my listener as a copy because it's small, has no inner state and I have no reason to keep reference to it in my application code:

 ```cpp
 // Creating my listener.